 The Kids Are Alright (MCA ’79) Rating: A-

 I guess I should've included this with Meaty Beaty and Odds & Sods for being a highly worthwhile compilation album.
 Then again, this isn't your typical compilation album at all since it mostly compiles together scattered live performances from over the years, many of which are excellent.
-The soundtrack album to the documentary film of the same name - see the DVD as soon as possible, as the visuals really enhance tracks such as "My Generation," "A Quick One While He’s Away,” and "Won't Get Fooled Again," and the movie includes songs not included on the soundtrack (and vise versa) - The Kids Are Alright is far from perfect, as no songs appear from Quadrophenia, The Who By Numbers, or Who Are You, and several overly familiar studio versions appear yet again.
+The soundtrack album to the documentary film of the same name - see the DVD as soon as possible, as the visuals really enhance tracks such as "My Generation," "A Quick One While He’s Away,” and "Won't Get Fooled Again," and the movie includes songs not included on the soundtrack (and vice versa) - The Kids Are Alright is far from perfect, as no songs appear from Quadrophenia, The Who By Numbers, or Who Are You, and several overly familiar studio versions appear yet again.
 Still, there's some fantastic live stuff here, much of which is unavailable elsewhere.
 Among the highlights are their famous performance of "My Generation" on The Smothers Brothers TV show, though the amusing interviews and literally explosive outro are the most memorable things about the song, three songs ("Sparks," "Pinball Wizard," "See Me Feel Me") from their monumental Woodstock performance, excellent later performances of "Baba O' Riley" and especially "Won't Get Fooled Again" that were shot specifically for the movie, and my favorite version of "A Quick One While He’s Away," recorded live in 1968 for The Rolling Stones Rock 'n' Roll Circus.
 Heck, this may be my favorite live performance of all-time, period, especially the last two minutes or so, which are simply incredible.
 Granted, some of the stuff here is redundant or isn't quite up to their sky high live standards, but most of the material making its first appearance on a Who album here is terrific, making The Kids Are Alright another must-have compilation if you're a big fan of the band.

 Face Dances (MCA ’81) Rating: B-